mmc-group/ML-for-materials-design/README.md

 ## Machine learning for (meta-)materials design

-This is a short introductory course at the undergraduate/first-year graduate level for introduction to machine learning (ML) for (meta-)materials design.
+This is a short introductory course at the undergraduate/graduate level for introduction to machine learning (ML) for (meta-)materials design.

 ### Is this course for you?